yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 4. Close the smarthotelweb1 window.
 Repeat the Azure VM agent installation process on **smarthotelweb2**.

-We will now install the Linux version of the Azure VM Agent on the Ubuntu VM.
+You will now install the Linux version of the Azure VM Agent on the Ubuntu VM.
 All Linux distributions supports by Azure have integrated the Azure VM Agent into their software repositories, making installation easy in most cases.

 5. In the Azure portal, locate the **UbuntuWAF** VM and note the public IP address.
 Open a new browser tab and navigate to **https://shell.azure.com**, accept and prompts and open a **Bash shell** session (not a PowerShell session).